 The State Bar advises students to register within 90 days of matriculation in law school.

-Students are obligated to pay only for educational services rendered, including fees associated with those services and unreturned books, materials, or equipment.
+Students are obligated to pay only for educational services rendered, including fees associated with those services.
 Refundable tuition is tuition charges remaining after subtracting the non-refundable fees already retained and will be pro-rated based on the percentage of class sessions held that the student is registered for as follows:

 Week 1 = 80% refund of refundable tuition Week 5 = 40% refund of refundable tuition